|

 will be introduced.
 It is a big world out there and everyday, as

-we venture into more remote and uninhabited areas, new discoveries are
+more remote and uninhabited areas, new discoveries are

 bound to be made.